Nickyfan7/Sonic-Unison-Releases/README.md

   <li>0619</li>
 </ul>
 Sonic CD:
-NOTE: The Prototypes of CD should be put in folders with Titled with just the numbers
+(NOTE: The Prototypes of CD should be put in folders with Titled with just the Numbers below)
 <ul>
   <li>0412</li>
   <li>0510</li>